About the University

 The benefits of California State University, San Bernardino’s economic, technological, social and environmental impacts can be felt throughout the region and all over California.
 CSUSB provides an exceptional return on investment not only for its students, but also for the region and state.

-For every dollar California invests in CSUSB, the university returns $6.62 of positive economic activity, a seven-fold return on the state’s investment.
-When the impact of enhanced alumni earnings is included, $31.70 in statewide industry activity is generated.
-CSUSB’s impact has supported an additional 10,500 jobs, generated $1.5 billion in industry activity, and generated $118 million in state and local tax revenue.
+As of 2023-24, for every dollar California invests in CSUSB, the university returns $10.06 in statewide industry activity.
+When the impact of enhanced alumni earnings is included, $50.81 in statewide industry activity is generated.
+CSUSB’s impact has supported 9,700 jobs state-wide, generated $1.2 billion in industry activity, and generated $87.7 million in state and local tax revenue.

-With more than 2,500 employees, Cal State San Bernardino is one of the largest employers in the region.
-In addition to supporting job creation and reducing unemployment, 67% of alumni remain in the region, further strengthening and growing the Inland Empire economy.
+With approximately 2,500 employees, Cal State San Bernardino is one of the largest employers in the region.
+In addition to supporting job creation and reducing unemployment, 81% of alumni remain in the region, further strengthening and growing the Inland Empire economy.

 Academic Plan